 Temporary accommodation income team

-Speak to the temporary accommodation income team on 020 8753 1140 to discuss your payments or to book an appointment to see a member of the team.
-You can also email the team at email@example.com
+Contact the temporary accommodation income team on 020 8753 1140 or email them at firstname.lastname@example.org

 If you are receiving housing benefit, please contact the housing benefit department directly to query your benefit entitlement or to inform them of any changes in your circumstances.
 Please visit the benefits page for more information including contact details.